Tuesday, January 5, 2021

 Since the original rebellion of Adam, we are now filled with shame because of alienation from (and absence of) our Creator - the true and rightful source of our significance and value.

-Ever since our rebellion we have also longed to be restored and return to Eden; to be welcomed again; to be complete again; to have peace and contentment again; to be continually filled with love and joy without interruption again - as we were then and are still designed to be now.
+Ever since our rebellion we have also longed to be restored and return to Eden; to be welcomed again; to be complete again; to have peace and contentment again; to be filled with love and joy without interruption again - as we were originally and are still designed to be now.

 Our rebellion may not be conscious on our part but every time we look to anything other than God for our sense of value, it is an act of rebellion, i.e. distrust of God.
-We put our trust in anything but God - who alone can give us our true sense of value (glory) - and look everywhere else except to Him for life - i.e. for meaning, significance, purpose, identity, fulfillment, glory etc. This is now our default response on how we handle life (unless God gets hold of our hearts).
+We put our trust in anything but God - who alone can give us our true sense of value (glory) - and look anywhere except to Him for life - i.e. for meaning, significance, purpose, value, identity, fulfillment, glory etc. This is now our default response on how we handle life (until God gets hold of our hearts).
 It is a response of rebellious distrust of God.

 We may not feel or be fully aware of the depth of our shame, but we are often keenly aware of a need for approval or praise - or when we are disapproved of or rejected i.e. shamed.
 At the heart of our need for approval and praise is a sense of shame and a desire to avoid it at all costs.